Recalling the bombing of the North Strand in Dublin and the impact of the Emergency on Ireland.

 The Emergency refers to the state of emergency the existed in Ireland during the Second World War.
 The main source of information on the war in Europe was the radio with people tuning in to broadcasts from William Joyce, better known as Lord Haw Haw, with his trademark greeting 'Germany Calling, Germany Calling'.

-The reality of the war hit home when on 31 May 1941 when a bomb fell on Dublin's North Strand.
+The reality of the war hit home on 31 May 1941 when a bomb fell on Dublin's North Strand.
 At 2.05 am, a five hundred pound bomb exploded in the North Strand and the shock was felt throughout the city.

 The damage and devastation was horrific.
 Twenty eight people died, forty five were seriously injured and hundreds more suffered minor injuries.